yourfriendken/resume/docs/resume.md

 ## Professional Summary

-Experienced Software Engineer with a strong background in web and native app development, as well as systems and integration architecture.
+I am an experienced Software Engineer with a solid background in web and native app development, as well as systems and integration architecture.
 Polyglot coder more concerned with interesting solutions than specific technologies.
 Experienced with leading teams, managing projects, and collaborating across disparate teams, including non-technical stakeholders.